bedonjonathan/Budgeting-App-Backend/README.md

 3. Create your own repo on Github
 4. Navigate to the cloned repo from step 2 (should be `cd ./basic-express-app`)
 5. Reset the `origin` remote to now reference your newly created repo from step 3 (`git remote set-url origin git://your.new.url.here`)
 6. Confirm this worked by running `git remote -v`.
-The output should match your new repo.
+The output should match your new repo
 7. Further confirm by pushing to your new remote and seeing the changes in the repo on Github
+8. You can now delete the README.md in your repo, or make it your own by overwriting its content :)

 ## Steps to get the app working